nathanamaldonado/nathanamaldonado.github.io/_posts/2024-11-31-november-blog-two.md

 > Tell me what you do for love, loyalty, and passion of / All the memories collected, moments you could never touch (XXX)

 Eventually, their plane landed in Madrid, and mine in Barcelona only shortly after.
-Irma gave me an insight into her life these last few months, and our people-watching only continued as we surveyed families in row boats at Parque del Buen Retiro and discussed all those lost or misplaced to time.
+Irma gave me an insight into her life these past few months, and our people-watching only continued as we surveyed families in row boats at Parque del Buen Retiro and discussed all those lost or misplaced to time.

 I could spend this lifetime and my rest learning all the world's languages that are and ever were and still never describe the love I hold for Aaron and Irma.

 ## Final Days
 Once my plane arrived from Madrid, Thanksgiving soon approached, and I fled to Oxford, where Aubteen had invited me as family to the Hertford College Thanksgiving.
 There, I dropped my fork with a crash so loud I finally began to understand the British culture of shame.

-My November ended with yet another trip to the Faltering Fullback with Mattis.
+My November ended, though, with yet another trip to the Faltering Fullback with Mattis.
 Upon showing him my latest read, he let me know the translation of a French passage was wrong: mérite un detour ("stop by if it is on the way").
 Instead, he insisted, it means "stop by if it is *sort of* on the way."

-So, to all the incredible people I have met, I hope we see each other if it *mérite un detour*.
+So, to all the incredible people I have met, I hope we will see each other again if it *mérite un detour*.
 See you soon!